cresset-template/cresset/README.md

 The speed gains from this template come from the following factors:
 1. Using the latest version of CUDA and associated libraries (cuDNN, cuBLAS, etc.).
-2. Using a source build made especially for the target machine with the latest software customizations instead of a build that must be compatible with different hardware and software environments.
+2. Using a source build made specifically for the target machine with the latest software customizations instead of a build that must be compatible with different hardware and software environments.
 3. Using the latest version of PyTorch and subsidiary libraries.
 Many users do not update their PyTorch